-Diarrhea describes loose, watery stools that occur more frequently than usual.
-You may also experience abdominal cramps and a greater volume of stool.
+Everyone occasionally has diarrhea — loose, watery and more-frequent bowel movements.
+You might also have abdominal cramps and produce a greater volume of stool.
 Diarrhea varies in specific symptoms, severity and duration.

-Acute diarrhea usually lasts for a few days and is typically caused by a bacterial, viral or parasitic infection of some sort.
+Acute diarrhea, which lasts from two days to two weeks, is typically caused by a bacterial, viral or parasitic infection of some sort.

-Chronic diarrhea persists longer than does acute diarrhea, generally longer than three weeks.
+Chronic diarrhea lasts longer than does acute diarrhea, generally more than four weeks.
 Chronic diarrhea can indicate a serious disorder, such as ulcerative colitis or Crohn's disease, or a less serious condition, such as irritable bowel syndrome.

 - Hasn't had a wet diaper in three or more hours

 - Has a fever of more than 102 F (39 C)